“I hope they flush this legislation…”

 Class IV failure described as long term, environmental degradation is the hardest failure to prove as it is determined by computer modeling and may provoke the cynics among us looking for at least some proof.

 We should all be aware of things that will plug a septic system sooner.
-A garbage disposal is hard on any plumbing.
+According to the local based plumber contractors, a garbage disposal is hard on any plumbing.
 It sends larger pieces through the system.
 Grease and even salad oil, coffee grounds, paper towels, cigarette butts are but a few of the items that will clog the system and can damage components if trapped.
 Doing all of your laundry in one day might make you feel efficient; but, might be harmful to the system.
 The new Energy Star clothes washer is said to use 50% less water than a standard model.

 Limiting the amount of water that we use is not only beneficial to the water supply; it limits the amount of water that must be treated.
 All Floridians have a responsibility to use our resources sensibly and to pass on a legacy of clean water to our children and grandchildren.